openenclave/openenclave/docs/GovernanceModel.md

 Community Approval of Releases
 ------------------------------

-We want to ensure that the whole community agrees on a release.
+We want to ensure that our releases go through a process of community feedback.
 That means that before any release is finalized, a feedback solicitation period will happen.
 The release manager will open a GitHub issue announcing a Release Candidate (RC), with currently built and tested packages attached, and the suggested release notes in the description.
 The title should be "Release Candidate 1 for v0.4.0", with the candidate number and version updated as appropriate.

 We are starting with a waiting period of about one week (in addition to the week between the initial announcement / version bump and the release candidate), but